modouaicha023/EventsManagement/README.md

 # M2A_Events
-M2A_Events est un projet en java avec une interface console  qui permet la gestion des réservations d'une entreprise qui loue des salles et des équipements.
+M2A_Events is a Java project with a console interface that allows management of reservations for a company that rents rooms and equipment.

-## Technologies
+## Tech Stack

-M2A_Events utilise les technologies suivantes :
+M2A_Events uses the following technologies:
-- Java
+-Java
-- MySQL pour la base de données
+- MySQL for the database

-## Fonctionnalités
+## Features

-BaobabBrain propose les fonctionnalités suivantes :
+BaobabBrain offers the following features :

-### Client
+### Customer

-- Inscription et connexion
+- Registration and login
-- Recherche, Visualser les Salles
+- Search, View Rooms
-- Planifier un évenement
+- Plan an event
-- Créer, Voir et Supprimer sa Réservation
+- Create, View and Delete your Reservation

-### Employe
+### Employee

-- Inscription et connexion
+- Registration and login
-- Créer, Visualser les Salles
+- Create, View Rooms
-- Voir tout les Réservations
+- View all Reservations

-## Auteurs
+## Authors

 - [Maman Nafy Ndiaye](https://github.com/Mnafyndiaye)
 - [Modou Aicha Diop](https://github.com/modouaicha023)